Kuiper-Team/Gabble-Core/README.md

-# Work in Progress: This project is not ready yet.
+# *Work in Progress*: This project is not ready yet.